openETCS/modeling/demo/StandaloneExe/README.md

 ## Running the demo

 1. First unzip the file Standalone.zip
-2. After unzipping run the file "RunMe.exe".
+2. After unzipping run the *.bat files in the indicated sequence (1_ ...
+2_...
+3_ ...) and keep the windows open.
-3. The software opens automatically the DMI and two control windows.
-4. A tutorial on how to use the software can be found here: https://github.com/openETCS/modeling/wiki/HowTo:-Run-Test-Scenario
+3. A tutorial on how to use the software can be found here: https://github.com/openETCS/modeling/wiki/HowTo:-Run-Test-Scenario